Hello and welcome. My name is Christian.

 I am a Black/Cusabo photographer, activist, and soon to be licensed acupuncturist.
 I have been a contributing artist with Black Girl In Om, and Cordella magazine.
 My work focuses on the intersection between culture, medicine, and ecology.

 In the summer of 2013 my partner and I moved from Chicago to Austin so that I could attend AOMA Graduate School of Integrative Medicine.
-AOMA is rated one of the best Acupuncture schools in the U.S., and I’m so thankful to be earning my education here!
-Over the last three years I have been challenged, humbled, and supported in ways that have helped my growth, both personally and professionally.
+AOMA is rated one of the top Acupuncture schools in the U.S., and I’m so thankful to have earned an education from this institution.
+At AOMA I have been challenged, humbled, and supported in ways that have helped my growth, both personally and professionally.
 In that time, I’ve developed a passion for community acupuncture, health justice, and herbalism.

 The history of Chinese medicine began with a curious and creative human.
 Its foundation can be traced back to ancestral observations of nature.
 Over the course of at least 3,000 years of inquiry, Chinese medicine has developed into a medical practice that honors art and science with equal importance.
 In its vast scope, this is a field that utilizes diverse modalities including acupuncture and moxabustion, herbal medicine, bodywork, exercise, nutritional therapy, and environmental health.
 At its core, Chinese medicine views disease and healing much like the Western medical view of homeostasis—the human body as a dynamic system constantly moving toward optimal balance.
 When the body shifts between this state, Chinese medicine is able to differentiate patterns of imbalance with insight using thoughtful diagnostic measures.